What is the Fourier Transform of a Spatial Point Process?: Distributional Properties of Bilinear Spectral Estimators

 We note directly from~\eqref{CLT}, that

 Also it follows

 trivially.
-Thus we cannot estimate the DFT at wave number zero.
-For a time series analysis when calculating DFTs we subtract off the sample mean, and then also the mean corrected DFT is zero at wave number zero.
-In a time series setting the periodogram at frequency zero is often not plotted.
+Thus we cannot estimate the DFT at wavenumber zero.
+For a time series analysis when calculating DFTs we subtract off the sample mean, and then also the mean corrected DFT is zero at wavenumber zero.
+In a time series setting the periodogram at wavenumber zero is often not plotted.